oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

     `Taktuk <http://taktuk.gforge.inria.fr/>`_.
 If it is not
     installed and configured (TAKTUK_CMD_) then OAR uses an internal launching tool less optimized.
+    The processors assigned to this cpuset are taken from the defined database field by CPUSET_RESOURCE_PROPERTY_DB_FIELD_ in the table resources_.

  2. After each job, OAR deletes all processes stored in the associated CPUSET.
     Thus all nodes are clean after a OAR job.